 Marketing Data Analysis Tips and Tricks

-- Use data discovery in the planning process.
+1. Use data discovery in the planning process.
 “Data discovery is the process of identifying the data sets and data streams that can become a part of your big data initiative.
 Most often, organizations possess numerous data silos.
-Data silos are systems in which data is stored, locked away, in a sense, from other databases within the organization.
 Data silos can be anything from the spreadsheets used by finance to the legacy system used by production to website platforms and the marketing systems listed before.

 “Data can also be found in your mobile apps (internal and customer-facing), the text documents and pdf files around the office, and all of your previous marketing materials and metrics.
 Any data in any form that could be useful to marketing should be included in data discovery.” – Breaking Down Big Data: 4 Tips to Simplify Data Analysis, ReachForce; Twitter: @ReachForce